kristopolous/music-explorer/readme.md

 ## Getting music

-As I said this is label based.
-The first thing to do is run install in some resolvable path. (`$HOME/bin` is the default)
+This tool is label based.
+The first thing to do is run `./install.sh` using a resolvable path as the arg. (`$HOME/bin` is the default)

     $ ./install.sh